odrodrig/istio101/docs/exercise-3/README.md

     cd guestbook/v2
     ```

-## Enable the automatic sidecar injection for the default namespace
+## Enable the automatic sidecar injection

 In Kubernetes, a sidecar is a utility container in the pod, and its purpose is to support the main container.
 For Istio to work, Envoy proxies must be deployed as sidecars to each pod of the deployment.
 In Istio on Kubernetes it is possible to enable automatic sidecar injection for all pods in a namespace, however, in OpenShift with OpenShift Service Mesh this is not possible.
 Instead, you must enable sidecar injection for each deployment.
 This is so temporary workloads like build containers do not get a sidecar.
 Enabling sidecar injection in a deployment can be done with a simple annotation in the deployment object.